mbcx4ts5/AnkiAnalysis/README.md

 application and a forecast of future material yet to be reviewed.

 ## About Anki
-Anki is an open-source flashcard programme that allows the user to create, share and review flashcards.
+Anki is an open-source flashcard program that allows the user to create, share and review flashcards.

 ### How Reviews Work
 * The application schedules a number of cards to be reviewed.